- Share this article on Facebook

-Thanks to Live Nation's new lawsuit, part of the exit agreement has now become public.
+Thanks to Live Nation’s new lawsuit, the settlement has now become public.

-According to a purchase agreement that's been submitted as evidence in Live Nation's new lawsuit against Cohl, he agreed to pay $9.85 million in installments to Live Nation in return for various assets.
-Among the most interesting among them was a non-compete exemption to continue working with and promoting tours by the Rolling Stones, Pink Floyd and Barbara Streisand.
+According to a purchase agreement that’s been submitted as evidence in Live Nation’s new lawsuit against Cohl, he agreed to pay $9.85 million in installments in return for various assets.
+Among the most interesting among them was a non-compete exemption to continue working with and promoting tours by The Rolling Stones, Pink Floyd, and Barbara Streisand.